RIFLES PART 7:

 Sniper rifle M/39-44:

 When A. Jackenroll had not been able to deliver the scopes needed, Finnish Army started looking yet another source for scopes.
-Professor Yrjö Väisälä, who was one of the leading experts in optics in Finland developed a domestic scope that was based to Ajack 4 x 38.
-If these scopes saw combat use is uncertain, one source claims they came too late while another claims that about 20 were issued in time.
-In either case their Ending of Continuation War in September of 1944 led first batch of 50 manufactured scopes also being the last.
-The instant need for more rifle-scopes vanished when the war ended, so the production was ended after that first batch.
+Professor Yrjö Väisälä, who was one of the leading Finnish experts in optics, developed a domestic rifle scope that was based to Ajack 4 x 38.
+The basic idea seems to have been to develop a rifle scope suitable for domestic production, that could be used with the scope mount already in manufacturing for Ajack 4 x 38.
+If these scopes saw combat use is uncertain, one source claims they came too late while another claims that about 20 were issued before ending of Continuation War.
+In either case ending of Continuation War in September of 1944 led first batch of 50 manufactured scopes also being the last.
+The instant need for more rifle-scopes vanished when the war ended, so the production was stopped after that first batch.
 Some of these scopes named as rifle scope M/44 were installed to M/39 rifles and this combination was named as sniper rifle M/39-44.
 Like original Ajack scope also Finnish M/44 scope has 4-power magnification, but when compared to Ajack 4 x 38 scope it had smaller front lens and both ends of optics have been sheltered with bushings.
-The M/44 rifle scopes remained in use until 1970's and after that were warehoused until late 1980's.
+Year 1951 Finnish military had 13 only sniper rifles M/39-44.
+The M/44 rifle scopes remained in use until 1970's and after that were stored until late 1980's.

 Finnish sniper rifles with mixed scopes: